SOFTENG701G1/Flatmate-Management-System/CONTRIBUTING.md

 <a name="notes"></a>
 ## Additional Note

-- Please ensure you have also ready [Code of Conduct](CODE_OF_CONDUCT.md)
+- Please ensure you have also read [Code of Conduct](CODE_OF_CONDUCT.md)

 <a name="sources"></a>
 ## Source

-- This contribution guidline is based adopted from the following sources
+- This contribution guidline is based on the following sources

 - [Pull Request Guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md)